 The Supreme Court unanimously stated that the company could not be regarded as having shown indemnifiable negligence.
 The Supreme Court, based on the provisions of the Norwegian Maritime Act, stated that any liability of the RIB operator presupposed that the personal injury was due to "error or neglect" on the part of the RIB operator.
-The Supreme Court subsequently assessed whether there were breaches in the behavioral standards of the company, but found that the company's internal guidelines clearly met the regulatory standards for security systems.
+The Supreme Court subsequently assessed whether there were breaches in the behavioural standards of the company, but found that the company's internal guidelines clearly met the regulatory standards for security systems.
 The injured party had not made the operator of the RIB aware of her health concerns, despite the fact that the company had requested such information.
 She was voluntarily seated in the front of the boat, despite being informed that the impact was going to be greater in this part of the boat.
 The Supreme Court noted that navigating into the wave was not contrary to what passengers could reasonably expect on such a ride.

 The Supreme Court concluded with some general remarks:

 “Here, as elsewhere, it may happen that someone is injured without it being possible to point to any concrete negligent act as the cause of the incident.
-And even though the duty of care is strict, not every deviation from optimal behavior indicates indemnifiable negligence.”
+And even though the duty of care is strict, not every deviation from optimal behaviour indicates indemnifiable negligence.”

 In January this year, the so-called “spinning case” was assessed by the Supreme Court.
 The case concerned a fitness center's responsibility for neck injuries a woman suffered when the bolt of the spinning cycle seat snapped during use.
-The Supreme Court believes that the risk related to the use of a fitness center is no greater than what one has to expect in daily life, and the woman lost the case.
+The Supreme Court believes that the risk related to the use of a fitness centre is no greater than what one has to expect in daily life, and the woman lost the case.

 These judgments clarify the limits of responsibility and who the bearer of responsibility is when injuries are suffered in leisure accidents.